 We have worked hard to make the tests fully accessible to as many people as possible.

-To check if you need an adjustment, you could take one of our Civil Service practice tests.
-These work exactly like the actual tests, so you can use them to identify any difficulties you could have while completing the actual test.
+To check if you need an adjustment, you should make every effort to take one of our Civil Service practice tests.
+These are a shorter version and look exactly like the actual tests, so you can use them to identify any difficulties you could have while completing the actual test.

 Our practice tests are: